kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 and Michael Nielsen's online [book](http://neuralnetworksanddeeplearning.com/index.html) as starting points and it has been going wonderfully well.

-To gain a better understanding deep learning neural networks, esepcially the algorithmic aspects, I decided to spend some time coding up a simple [implementation](https://github.com/kamran-haider/bbbp_ml_study/tree/master/code/toyNN) of a deep neural network based on whatever I have learnt so far (I call it `toynn`).
+To gain a better understanding deep learning neural networks, especially the algorithmic aspects, I decided to spend some time coding up a simple [implementation](https://github.com/kamran-haider/bbbp_ml_study/tree/master/code/toyNN) of a deep neural network (named `toynn`) based on whatever I have learnt so far.
 Obviously, there are infinitely better implementations available in the tools that I mentioned above.
 However, the motivation behind creating `toynn` was to get a better understanding of how basic deep neural networks really work.